gnebbia/nmap_tutorial/README.md

   sending UDP packets we have a responsive service living on that port, in this case we understand the host is alive
-* Common: Closed Port (if we send UDP packets to a very probable closed port, the target system replies with an ICMP “Port Unreachable” message packet, we usually can use this kind of technique to check if a system is up or not
+* Common: Closed Port (if we send UDP packets to a very probable closed port, the target system replies with an ICMP "Port Unreachable" message packet, we usually can use this kind of technique to check if a system is up or not